loft-demos/vcluster-platform-demo-app-template/vind-demo-cluster/README.md

   initial OrbStack boot
 - final join still happens manually by copying the Private Nodes connect command from vCluster Platform and running it inside that VM

+> [!IMPORTANT]
+> `tenant-observability` is currently not supported on the OrbStack-backed
+> `vind` path.
+The standard design depends on Central HostPath Mapper and mount
+> propagation, and those mounts are not available in the current `vind`
+> runtime.
+The root [README](../README.md#available-use-cases) tracks `vind`
+> support status for the use cases.

 The current default is intentionally small: